-- a) Report activity which is dishonest, fraudulent, illegal or unethical that has or is taking place to your line manager, LCS, HR, Internal Audit or via the Speak Up service - b) Report bullying, harassment, discrimination or threatening behaviour to your line manager, HR or via the Speak Up service.
+- a) Report activity which is dishonest, fraudulent, illegal or unethical that has or is taking place to your Supervisor, Legal, Compliance & Secretariat (LCS), Human Resource (HR), Internal Audit or via the Speak Up service. - b) Report bullying, harassment, discrimination or threatening behaviour to your Supervisor, Human Resource (HR) or via the Speak Up service.